AFL finals series: Pre-finals bye

 Until 2015, it was standard for the finals to begin in the week after the home-and-away season finished.
 Since the 2016 AFL finals series, it has been standard to schedule a one-week break between the final round of the AFL season and the first week of finals, introduced to encourage teams participating in the finals to field their strongest side possible ahead of their first final, and to dissuade clubs assured of finals places from resting players en masse in the final home-and-away round – something which had been done in recent prior years by (rested 11 players in 2013 and 12 players in 2015) and (rested 9 players in 2015).
-The pre-finals bye has many critics, who take the view that qualifying final winners are put at a disadvantage by losing match fitness and readiness as a result of two byes in three weeks; this view is supported by the percentage of qualifying final winners who then won their preliminary finals dropping from 94% in 2007–2015 to only 40% in 2016–2020.
+The pre-finals bye has many critics, who take the view that qualifying final winners are put at a disadvantage by losing match fitness and readiness as a result of two byes in three weeks; this view is supported by the percentage of qualifying final winners who then won their preliminary finals dropping from 94% from 2007 to 2015 to only 55% from 2016 to 2024.

 With the expansion from the final eight system to the final ten system in 2026, the first week of the finals – known as the wildcard round and featuring only the clubs ranked 7th through 10th – will be staged during what was previously the pre-finals bye.
 The top six clubs will continue to have a bye during this week.